adolfgatonegro/dwm/README.md

 + **movestack** enables moving clients up and down the stack.
 + **noborder** removes the border when only one client window is visible.
 + **pertag** allows each tag to have its own layout, nmaster, etc.
++ **resizecorners** allows resizing a window from whichever corner is closest to the cursor instead of only the bottom right corner.
 + **restartsig** allows `dwm` to be restarted instead of needing to log out.
 + **scratchpads** adds floating scratchpad windows.
 + **seamlessrestart** retains layouts, tags, nmaster, etc., across restarts.